lau/calendar/README.md

 "tz database" is invaluable.
 This is (AFAIK) the first pure Elixir library that uses the tz database correctly and can easily be updated whenever a new version is released.

-## Time Zone Database updates

-The time zone database (tzdata) is regularly updated.
-When a new tzdata version is released, developers of Kalends can easily download the new version simply by running a command.
-Then when compiling Kalends, the new tzdata will be used.
-The function `Kalends.TimeZoneData.tzdata_version` tells you the tzdata release version in use.

 ## Known bugs